sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerMachine.md

   * WillShutdownAfterUse (System.Boolean) Flag indicating if this machine is tainted and will be shut down after all sessions on the machine have ended.
 This flag is only ever true on power-managed, single-session machines.
 Note: The machine will not shut down if it is in maintenance mode; it will shut down only after it is taken out of maintenance mode.

+  * WillShutdownAfterUseReason (Citrix.Broker.Admin.SDK.WillShutdownAfterUseReason) The reason why the machine will shutdown after use (if it will shutdown after use).
+Possible values are:

+    * None - Machine will not shutdown after use.
+    * ResetDiskImage - Machine will shutdown after use to reset its disk image.
+    * ScheduledNaturalReboot - Machine will shutdown after use as part of the scheduled natural reboot process.
+    * OnDemandNaturalReboot - Machine will shutdown after use as part of an on-demand natural reboot process.

   * WindowsConnectionSetting (Citrix.Broker.Admin.SDK.WindowsConnectionSetting?)
 The logon mode reported by Windows itself (multi-session machines only).
 For single-session machines the value is always hardwired to LogonEnabled.
 Possible values are: LogonEnabled, Draining, DrainingUntilRestart and LogonDisabled.

   * ZoneName (System.String) The name of the zone in which the machine is located.